 This is Oswestry – where Shropshire meets Wales

-“What a friendly town” is an often heard comment from our visitors as they stroll around Oswestry’s bustling streets.
-And it’s true – whether you come to the weekly markets or to browse the interesting mix of small independent shops, a warm welcome is sure to make your visit quite special.
-Shopping isn’t the only local activity though!
+“What a friendly town” is an often heard comment from our visitors as they stroll around the streets of the border town of Oswestry.
+And it’s true – whether you come to the weekly street markets or to browse the interesting mix of independent and award winning shops, a warm welcome is sure to make your visit quite special.
+Shopping isn’t the only local activity though.
 Discover our industrial heritage with a visit to the Cambrian Heritage Railway or Town Museums or follow the Wilfred Owen trail to find out more about the famous war poet’s childhood in Oswestry.
-Guided Tours of the town can be enjoyed all summer too.
+Guided Walking Tours of the town can be enjoyed all summer too.
 To really get to know Oswestry, make our Town TIC the first stop on your day out.
-It is the place to find tourist information and all about the attractions and events in Oswestry and the Welsh Borders.
-You’ll find us in the Oswestry Visitor & Exhibition Centre through the churchyard.
+It is the place to find visitor information and all about the attractions and events in Oswestry and the Welsh Borders.
+You’ll find us in the Oswestry Visitor & Exhibition Centre through the churchyard opposite the Wynnstay Hotel.

-Make sure you check out the events pages before you come too, Oswestry is ‘Fest Fabulous’ all year and the choice of events means there is something for all the family to enjoy.
+Make sure you check out the what’s on and events pages before you come too, Oswestry is ‘Fest Fabulous’ all year and the choice of events means there is something for all the family to enj

 Looking for an unusual wedding venue?
 Have a look at our wedding pages – can we offer a castle or maybe a heritage railway, a perfect location for a wedding in Oswestry and the Borderlands of Shropshire and Wales.?